 Stop using part-timer as an insult, they’re your best employees.

 When I tell people that I don’t work Fridays they instantly assume one of two things.
-Either that I must have children and have cut down my working hours to care for them, or that I have decided my career simply isn’t that important to me and I’ve taken my foot of the gas.
+Either that I must have children and have cut down my working hours to care for them, or that I have decided my career simply isn’t that important to me and I’ve taken my foot off the gas.
 In fact, neither of these things are true, to horribly misquote the Boomtown Rats, I just don’t like Fridays.
 Working them, that is.

 It started over a year ago when I had an idea for a book.
 I knew I wanted to write it but trying to carve an hour here and there out of my working week just wasn’t happening.
 At the same time I attended a seminar which looked at how to maximise your productivity.
-It turns out that rather than everyone being at our most productive 9am to 5pm, Monday to Friday, we all have unique energy cycles.
-Working out what yours is allows you to maximise your time when your energy is at it’s peak, and schedule in some much needed relaxation time.
+It turns out that rather than everyone being at our most productive 9 am to 5 pm, Monday to Friday, we all have unique energy cycles.
+Working out what yours is allows you to maximise your time when your energy is at its peak, and schedule in some much-needed relaxation time.
 For two weeks I noted down where my energy level was on a scale of one to ten, for each hour that I was awake.
 A few trends became apparent.

-To do this, you need to create a culture that understands productivity is more important than presence.
+You need to create a culture that understands productivity is more important than presence.
 If you’re still measuring success by how long someone spends in the office, you’re stuck in a 20th Century style of management.
 Yes, there are times when we all need to put in the extra hours to get a pitch finished or a project out of the door, but expecting this as the norm isn’t just demotivating, it’s actually bad for business.
 Studies show that regularly working longer than 49 hours in a week decreases your performance, and not just for a short period of time.

 We still tend of think of flexibility as a dirty word, rather than as a benefit that works for both employer and employee.
 And I’m not the only person who thinks this: at an event in 2014, Google’s Larry Page suggested that the future of the workplace was part-time workers.
 Meanwhile, this year’s Power Part-Time list from Timewise includes partners, directors, VPs etc across a whole range of industries.

-When I had my epiphany about working hours, I was lucky to have a brilliant, forward thinking boss.
+When I had my epiphany about working hours, I was lucky to have a brilliant, forward-thinking boss.
 I suggested trialling condensed hours (longer hours Monday to Thursday with Fridays off) and she agreed to give it a go.
 So what do I do on Fridays now?
 Well, I’m still writing the book (it takes longer than you’d think, ok?), I attend events, research other businesses, I read, I catch up on admin, I exercise.
 In short, I find time to do the stuff that helps me better at my job for the four days that I am in the office and that’s priceless.